 len-OH-fil-lum (?) a-kew-ti-FOH-lee-um

-Lenophyllum acutifolium Rose is the correct and accepted scientific name of this secies of Lenophyllum.
+Lenophyllum acutifolium Rose is the accepted scientific name of this secies of Lenophyllum.
 The genus and species were named and described as such by Joseph Nelson Rose in Smithsonian Miscellaneous Collections in 1904.
 The Lenophyllum genus was named and named by him in the same publication.

-Plants of the World Online still lists eight species in the Lenophyllum genus (as of 2-5-21 when I last updated this page.
-Llifle (Encyclopedia of Living Forms) only list three species and this one isn’t one of them.
+As of 12-19-22 when this page was last updated, Plants of the World Online lists seven species in the Lenophyllum genus.
+Llifle (Encyclopedia of Living Forms) only lists three species and this one isn’t one of them.
 The only information on Dave’s Garden is what I contributed in 2013.
 There was no pronunciation for “Lenophyllum” that I could find anywhere so I just made one up. 🙂

 While I was living at the mansion in Mississippi a good friend of mine, Kyle Hall, brought me a cutting from a plant he found while he was walking in 2009.
 Him bringing me plants and cuttings was nothing new.
 But this one was different… I put it in the pot with one of my Lemon Eucalyptus and it took right off which is putting it mildly.